-The leiner river has a great fall run of coho when the fall rains are heavy.
+The leiner river has a small summer and winter run of steelhead and a great fall run of coho when the fall rains are heavy.
 To fish the waters of leiner river beyond the mouth and estuary requires you to bushwhack from the head bay road.
 The hike is worth it though as the fishing is good for native cutthroats and rainbows.